lihkin213/dns-svcs/dns-zones.md

     "messages": []
 }
 ```
-{:pre}
+{:screen}

-### Update a DNS zone
+### Updating a DNS zone
 {: #update-dns-zone-api}

-Use the following command to update a zone which has already been created.
-The description and label are the only fields that can be updated.
+Use the following command to update an existing zone.
+You can update the description and label fields.
 All other fields are read-only.

 **Request**